Collège Édouard-Pailleron fire: Construction

 The building was built at the end of the 1960s in order to accommodate the children of the baby boom.
 The four-story school was built in a technique using metal beams which is called a Pailleron type or pailleron.
-58 middle schools and 10 high schools of the same type were built around the same time in France.
+A total of 58 middle schools and 10 high schools of the same type were built around the same time in France.
 The school was built with multiple empty areas in the structure that acted as draft chimneys, this, along with the polystyrene panels that the building was equipped with, led to the fire spreading at a rapid rate and creating thick toxic smoke in very large quantities.
 Additionally, the staircases were situated only at the ends, and were not aligned on every floor, but offset every two floors.
 Due to this, to move between floors that did not have a staircase directly connected to them, one often had to walk along the whole length of the building.

 Fire

-At 7:40 PM on the fated Tuesday, two pupils, Patrick and Marc – who's last names were never given to the press owing to them being minors – set fire to a wastepaper bin sprayed with two liters of white spirit as revenge against the management of the school.
+At 7:40 PM on the fated Tuesday, two pupils, Patrick and Marc – whose last names were never given to the press owing to them being minors – set fire to a wastepaper bin sprayed with two liters of white spirit as revenge against the management of the school.
 Believing the school unoccupied, they were unaware that the school was being used that evening by the music conservatory, which was giving classes there for the first time.
 After four minutes, the fire led to a power outage as it continued to spread through the false ceilings of the building.

 At the time, 36 students and teachers from the music conservatory were on the third floor of the school.
 During the fire, a teacher managed to get children out onto an adjacent roof by breaking a window with chairs and helping them down using a ladder brought by a mechanic from the street.
 He then returned to the building to help his colleagues.
 He was among the victims, as were two other music teachers, the college caretaker – who was pregnant – and 16 children.
 Firefighters arrived four minutes after the start of the fire, but were unable to enter the building, which was already completely engulfed in flames.